codecrafters-io/build-your-own-kafka/stage_descriptions/produce-01_um3.md

 ## Notes

 - You don't have to implement support for the `Produce` request in this stage.
 We'll get to this in later stages.
-- You'll still need to include the entry for `APIVersions` in your response to pass the previous stage.
+- You'll still need to include the entry for `APIVersions` in your response to pass earlier stages.
+- The `MaxVersion` for the `Produce` and `APIVersions` are different.
+For `APIVersions`, it is 4.
+For `Produce`, it is 11.